HThBao/SoPC_Timer_Clock/README.md

 Figure 1.
 Overview of the Hardware System

 The program utilizes Quartus 18.1 along with the Nios II software for execution.

+* Overall Functionality
+- Time Display: The clock displays real-time (hours:minutes:seconds) on six 7-segment LEDs (2 for hours, 2 for minutes, 2 for seconds).

+- Control via Switches:
+SW0: Resets the time to 0.
+SW1: Stops (ON) or resumes (OFF) the timer.
+SW2: Increases speed (ON, 5MHz) or returns to normal speed (OFF, 50MHz).
+Timer Speed: Can operate at 50MHz (1 real second ≈ 1 counted second) or 5MHz (10 times faster).

+- Time Update: The timer generates periodic interrupts to increment the counter and update the display.